 In early 2009, Heather's colleagues selected her to receive the Social Worker of the Year award for her dedication and tireless efforts on behalf of the children she was assigned to protect and assist.

 Heather possessed true leadership traits and a passion for fighting for the underdog, which she has instilled in her two daughters.
 She was an excellent student, as well as a community-minded volunteer who served on many boards and committees.

 AMOUNT: Varies (Value of the award will fluctuate each year based on the endowment amount)

-AVAILABLE TO: Student in the Bachelor of Social Work degree program at UFV who has demonstrated leadership in the community.
+AVAILABLE TO: Student in the Bachelor of Social Work degree program or Master of Social Work at UFV who has demonstrated leadership in the community.
 Preference given to a mature student (25 years or older).